 There are a variety of ways to stay connected to the internet while traveling in Japan.
 However, this is a quickly evolving industry where services and rates are constantly changing.
-Although this is not an exhaustive list, the following are some of the common solutions currently available.
+The following are the common solutions currently available.

 Wireless (Wi-Fi) Hotspots

-Both paid and free wireless (Wi-Fi) hotspots are available in Japan.
-Laptops and mobile devices can connect to publicly accessible hotspots found around airports, train stations, hotels, restaurants, coffee shops and bars.
+Both paid and free wireless (Wi-Fi) hotspots are available across Japan that laptops, smartphones and other mobile devices can use to connect to the internet, especially around airports, train stations, convenience stores, restaurants, coffee shops and bars.

 - Free Wi-Fi Hotspots